This post may contain affiliate links. Please read my disclosure policy.

 - Melt the butter and set aside to cool slightly.

-- Bake 25-30 minutes or until light golden brown and a toothpick inserted into the center comes out clean.
+- Sprinkle each muffin top generously with one teaspoon of coarse sugar.
+Bake for 20 to 25 minutes or until light golden brown and a toothpick inserted into the center comes out clean.

-- Gently remove the muffins from the pan and allow them to cool on a wire rack.
+- Cool for 5 minutes then carefully remove the muffins from the pan to a wire rack.
 Serve warm or at room temperature.